ganeti/ganeti/man/hbal.rst

   tags of the source node are also present on the target node.

-cluster tags *htools:allowmigration:x::y* for migration tags *x* and *y* This asserts that a node taged *y* is able to receive instances in the same way as if they had an *x* tag.
+cluster tags *htools:allowmigration:x::y* for migration tags *x* and *y* This asserts that a node tagged *y* is able to receive instances in the same way as if they had an *x* tag.

 So in the simple case of a hypervisor upgrade, tagging all the nodes